 In today’s vast eLearning landscape it’s easy to feel overwhelmed by the number of resources at your fingertips.
 Learning how to utilize a single authoring tool for development is just a small piece of a very complex puzzle.
 Once you’ve identified which tool will meet your needs – what’s next?
 How you familiarize yourself or learn a new tool can take many forms.
 Training, webinars, tutorials, trial, and error, or active participation in a community (like this one) are all excellent means for transferring the knowledge needed for development.

 When you choose Lectora as your authoring tool, you have access to another level of support known as Lectora User Groups.
-The members of these groups typically share a similar focus or geographic location (Dallas, New England, Chicago, Australia, etc.).
+The members of these groups typically share a similar focus or geographic location.
 The core foundation of these groups is based on the age-old saying that “two heads are better than one”.
-These groups host webinars, local meet-ups and additional events to provide inspiration and support for eLearning development.
+These groups host webinars, local meet-ups, and /or additional events to provide inspiration and support for eLearning development.

 - You must have passion and drive for running and organizing the group.

 Successful groups don’t take off overnight.
 Like a seed requires water and a certain amount of nurturing (am I really making a green thumb reference here?!), so will your group.
 You will need to foster and encourage membership and initiate a conversation among members.
 Consider yourself a group moderator.
 It will be a lot of work, but if you’re passionate it will be worthwhile for all.

 This provides a central location members can go to for information about upcoming events, webinar registration, job boards and more.
 You can provide much more information on a website than you can in just one tweet.
 Don’t forget, you can use Lectora to create a website.